Hammerwood Park: Entrances and approaches

 As part of the landscaping undertaken by Sperling and Latrobe in the 1790s, a long, winding drive extending from Ashurst Wood which approached the house from the south was laid.
 In his study of Hammerwood, Trinder suggests that from the perspective created by this approach the pilasters on the central block create an optical illusion which leads the house to look larger than it is due to the inclusion of temple fronts on the wings.
 He describes the joint endeavours of Sperling and Latrobe as "a collective ego trip on a small budget ... the house, although of modest size for the time, is designed to look huge."
 From the mid-19th century (probably coincidental with John Dorrien-Magens' development of the railway from East Grinstead), the southerly approach became less oft-used as the route from the railway town became more practical via the East Grinstead–Tunbridge Wells road (which was to become the B2110, and then the A264) and the lane thence through the village of Hammerwood.

-The southerly approach fell almost entirely out of use as the house became derelict, and some of it was given over to farmland in the 20th century; more recently the drive has been obstructed by hedges along its length.
+The southerly approach fell almost entirely out of use as the house became derelict, and some of it was given over to farmland in the 20th century.
 The former entrance lodge, known as Dog Gate Lodge (coordinates: 51.1234°N 0.049428°E), survives, together with the bridge (at the site of the earlier iron forge) which carried the drive over the feeder channel for the ornamental lake at the foot of the valley.
 The road leading east out of Ashurst Wood (now a dead end) is still called Hammerwood Road.
 There were also two secondary entrance drives to the house, from the north-west and north-east, now disused but shown on the tithe map of 1841.